papageo-dev/Constraint_Logic_Programming-Prolog/README.md

 # Folders/Files Information

-Each code file(.ecl), contains homework(one or more exercises) from my weekly labatories.
+Each code file(.ecl), contains homework(one or more exercises) from my weekly laboratory.